ibm-mrrt-workshop/datapower-operator-scripts/README.md

     - [serviceAccountName](https://www.ibm.com/docs/en/datapower-operator/1.6?topic=s-serviceaccountname-1)
     - [imagePullSecrets](https://www.ibm.com/docs/en/datapower-operator/1.6?topic=s-imagepullsecrets-1)

+8. Add a zip file and commit in git to run scripts and generate files if you haven't done so already.

-8. Go into the "backup-output" folder and apply the domain configmaps.
+9. Go into the "backup-output" folder and apply the domain configmaps.
   ```
   cd <zip-file-name>
   cd <zip-file-name>/<zip-file-name>-output
   oc apply -f default-cfg.yaml
   oc apply -f default-local.yaml
   ```
-  _Note: If your zip file contains multiple domains, your config maps might have a slightly different naming convention.
+  _Note: If your zip file contains multiple domains, apply the other domains as well.

-9. Once the YAML is applied, check the cluster to ensure that everything looks correct.
+10. Once the YAML is applied, check the cluster to ensure that everything looks correct.
   ```
   oc get configmap
   ```

+11. If you do not have a key/cert secret for each domain, make sure to remove the entire "certs" definition from the affected domain(s) in `<zip-file-name>-dps.yaml`.
+(Optional)

-10. Create the DataPowerService resource in the cluster.
+12. Create the DataPowerService resource in the cluster.
   ```
   oc apply -f <zip-file-name>-dps.yaml
   ```

-11. Create a service for the DataPowerService in the cluster.
+13. Create a service for the DataPowerService in the cluster.
   ```
   oc apply -f <zip-file-name>-service.yaml
   ```

-12. Create a route for the service you just created in the cluster.
+14. Create a route for the service you just created in the cluster.
   ```
   oc apply -f <zip-file-name>-route.yaml
   ```

-13. Either use the OpenShift web console or the command line to get the route's address.
+15. Either use the OpenShift web console or the command line to get the route's address.
   - If using the web console, under the "Administrator" tab go to "Networking" and then select "Routes".
   - If using the command line.
     ```
     oc get route
     ```

-14. Navigate to the route's address to ensure that your DataPower instance is working.
+16. Navigate to the route's address to ensure that your DataPower instance is working.

 ### Instructions for deploying DataPower on OCS with GitOps